All about sweet potatoes

 To prepare your sweet potato simply wash them.
 Sweet potatoes can be baked in their skin or the skin can be peeled with a vegetable peeler when they’re raw.
 They can be oven baked, microwaved, steamed, broiled or grilled.
 A great way to prepare them is to cut them into strips like French fries and then bake them in the oven.

-A medium cooked sweet potato contains 158 calories.
-It is a source of fibre, Vitamin B6 and magnesium.
-It is a very high source of Vitamin A.
+A medium sweet potato contains only 158 calories.
+It’s a source of fiber and a very high source of Vitamin A.

 Here are some of our favourite sweet potato recipes:

 Bean, Sweet Potato and Garlic Stew: This is a perfect and quick weeknight meal that’s great for a cold winter’s night.
 Serve with a crisp salad for a delicious family meal.

 Eggplant Sweet Potato Coconut Curry: This moist and creamy curry can be enjoyed full of veggies over your favourite steamed rice and is a mild introduction for a family meal.
 If you want to kick up the spice simply slice some chilies before putting them into the curry.

 Chocolate Sweet Potato Bars: These delicious desserts are perfect to pack in a lunch or enjoy with an afternoon tea or coffee.
 Leftover mashed sweet potatoes are a perfect substitute in this recipe.

 Sweet Potato Chili: A chunky orange chili is a nice option for vegetarians and meat lovers alike!
 Serve this warm comfort dish on a cold evening or after a game.
 Make it ahead and reheat for a quick and easy meal.

 Chickpea Sweet Potato Stew with Barley: This hearty stew is a perfect way to use up some winter veggies and to enjoy delicious sweet potatoes.